Mallick17/SQL-NoSQL/README.md

 ## 4. Create the `Ola_cab` table

-Based on your column list, here is a sample `CREATE TABLE` statement with suitable data types.
+Based on The column list, here is a sample `CREATE TABLE` statement with suitable data types.
 You should adjust data types based on actual data characteristics (length, numeric or text, etc.):

 ```sql
 CREATE TABLE Ola_cab (